OpenEvalProject/evals/manuscripts/elife-92406/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/92406/elife-92406-fig7-v1.jpg)

-**Figure 7.:** Line plots depict the relationship between the equilibrium fraction of folded protein (f) and the free energy of unfolding (ΔGfoldunf).
-(A) A moderately stable protein (ΔGunf = +2 kcal/mol) exhibits a greater change in f after acquiring one or more destabilizing mutations (total ΔΔGfoldunf = –2 kcal/mol, red) than after acquiring one or more mutations that stabilize the protein to the same extent (total ΔΔGunf = +2 kcal/mol, blue).
-(B) A moderately unstable protein (ΔGunf = –2 kcal/mol) exhibits a greater change in f after acquiring one or more stabilizing mutations (total ΔΔGfoldunf = +2 kcal/mol, blue) than after acquiring one or more mutations that destabilize the protein to the same extent (total ΔΔGunf = –2 kcal/mol, red).
+**Figure 7.:** Line plots depict the relationship between the equilibrium fraction of folded protein (ffold) and the free energy of unfolding (ΔGunf).
+(A) A moderately stable protein (ΔGunf = +2 kcal/mol) exhibits a greater change in ffold after acquiring one or more destabilizing mutations (total ΔΔGunf = –2 kcal/mol, red) than after acquiring one or more mutations that stabilize the protein to the same extent (total ΔΔGunf = +2 kcal/mol, blue).
+(B) A moderately unstable protein (ΔGunf = –2 kcal/mol) exhibits a greater change in ffold after acquiring one or more stabilizing mutations (total ΔΔGunf = +2 kcal/mol, blue) than after acquiring one or more mutations that destabilize the protein to the same extent (total ΔΔGunf = –2 kcal/mol, red).

 ## Discussion